Want to learn new ways to make extra money?

 Most people think you need to earn a ton of money to become a millionaire, and for a while, I thought that, too.
 However, that idea is a fallacy.
 Even if you earn an average salary, if you’re smart with your money, you can pretty easily retire a millionaire.

 According to the Bureau of Labor Statistics, the average 20 to 24-year-old earns $525 weekly or $27,300 annually.
 Starting at 20 means you would only have to save a little over 8 percent of your salary a year.

 Individuals aged 25 to 34 years old make an average of $776 weekly or $40,352 annually.
 Again, this works out to saving a little over 8 percent if you start at 25 or a little over 12 percent at 30.

-If you’re just out of college and living at home (no shame in your money saving game!) then saving 8% of your income may not be a problem.
+If you’re just out of college and living at home (no shame in your money saving game!) then saving 8% of your income into a retirement savings account may not be a problem.